YipingNUS/YipingNUS.github.io/_pages/about.md

 **NEWS:** we're hiring senior/lead scientists (NLP/data science) and multiple interns in HCMC, BKK or Pune.
 You can drop me an email with your CV if you're interested.

-I work as a senior research scientist at [Knorex](https://www.knorex.com/) since Sep 2015.
+I work as a staff research scientist at [Knorex](https://www.knorex.com/) since Sep 2015.
 My research focus is the applications of natural language processing to the domain of computational advertising.
 Prior to joining Knorex, I conducted research into NLP at Baidu-I2R Research Centre under the supervision of Dr. [Su Jian](http://www.colips.org/~sujian/).

 I'm currently pursuing my Ph.D at Chulalongkorn University.
 I received my B.COMP (1st Class Honours) from National University of Singapore (supervised by Associate Prof. [Min-Yen Kan](https://www.comp.nus.edu.sg/~kanmy/index.html))  and M.S from Chulalongkorn University (working with Asst.
 Prof. [Dittaya Wanvarie](http://pioneer.netserv.chula.ac.th/~wdittaya/)).